EduZu32/EduZu32/README.md

   },
   {
     name: "EntreCañas",
     description: "An online fishing store focused on product sales.
-Developed with HTML, JavaScript, and Bootstrap for the frontend, and Node.js for backend data handling with MySQL integration."
+Developed with HTML, JavaScript, and Bootstrap for the frontend, and Node.js for backend data handling with MySQL integration.
+[View project](https://github.com/EduZu32/poke-spa)"
   },
   {
     name: "Pokémon SPA (React App)",